test-kitchen/kitchen-dokken/README.md

-To solve this, we maintain the [dokken-images](https://github.com/someara/dokken-images) collection of fat images.
+To solve this, we maintain the [dokken-images](https://github.com/someara/dokken-images) collection of fat images that you can find pushed to [Docker Hub](https://hub.docker.com/r/dokken/).
 The package list aims to make sure things like ohai function in a reasonable way and doing a `kitchen login` yields a useful environment for debugging.
 They're hosted on the Docker cloud and are rebuilt every day to keep the package metadata fresh.